NepiRaw/Stremio-TVDB-addon/_SETUP_COMPLETE.md

 - [ ] Advanced search filters
 - [ ] User preferences and favorites
 - [ ] Content recommendations
-- [ ] Image proxy for better loading

 ### 🎉 Success!

-Your TVDB addon is now fully functional and ready to use!
-The server is running on `http://localhost:3000` and successfully integrating with TVDB's API.

-**Next Steps**:
-1. Test the addon in Stremio by installing it
-2. Deploy to your preferred hosting platform
-3. Add any custom features or modifications
-4. Consider implementing MongoDB caching for better performance

-Enjoy your new TVDB Stremio addon! 🎬📺🎌